KatyaRobinson/100-days-of-code/log.md

 - Add social media icons to the footer and header. - HTML, CSS
 - Figure out a way to email all this info to the site owner. - PHP
 -  and add an anchor link to the class description. - HTML, CSS
-- Add session to every page, so when admin is logged in, she can go to her page from any other page

 <strong>Styling</strong>
 - Choose an icon pack and implement with the design.
-- Add color to the top menu in mobile version???
 - Redesing Contact page to fit in with the website theme.
 Remove map??? or make it way smaller and in the bottom of the page
-- Style website admin pages

 ###CSSDailyImages